v9h/stratus-item-notifier/README.md

 * Enable notifications.
 * Enjoy logging new items every 5 seconds.
 * When item found, a notification will appear, press it to instantly be redirected to the item link.

+# Want to help?

+* Make a fork.
+* Add whatever you like / fix anything.
+* Make a pull request.